 We live in the “data era”.
 A database of one kind or another lives at the core of virtually every application on the planet.
-As such, you better monitor your database performance and availability metrics and you better have alerting and anomaly detection mechanisms to notify you when things go awry before your users start calling you and the spiky-haired boss storms in.
+More often than not that database is MySQL.
+As such, you better a good MySQL monitoring tool to capture performance and availability metrics and you better have MySQL alerting and anomaly detection mechanisms to notify you when things go awry before your users start calling you and the spiky-haired boss storms in.

-We’re happy to announce MySQL performance monitoring being added to our SPM Performance Monitoring platform.
-The addition of MySQL monitoring complements Memcached performance monitoring we announced earlier today, HBase monitoring as well as the Redis monitoring we added earlier this year.
-We’re also announcing other great new additions to SPM in the coming days.
+We’re happy to announce MySQL performance monitoring being added to Sematext platform.
+The addition of MySQL monitoring complements Memcached performance monitoring we announced earlier today, HBase monitoring, as well as the Redis monitoring we added earlier this year.
+We’re also announcing other great new additions to Sematext integrations in the coming days.
 Watch this space for details…

-The latest release of SPM covers over 150 different MySQL metrics you can monitor, such as:
+The latest release of Sematext MySQL monitoring covers over 150 different MySQL metrics you can monitor, such as: